fargonauts/seqee-analysis/README.md

 # Seqsee analysis

-This repository parses the seqsee human data into a pandas dataframe and creates a few simple plots:
+This repository parses the seqsee human data into a pandas dataframe and creates a few simple plots (For those with good vision.. download or run locally for higher resolution & zoom capability):

 Time to understand by problem: